mb-BCA/SiReNetA_Tutorials/README.md

+##### References and Citation

+- G. Zamora-López and M. Gilson "*[An integrative dynamical perspective for graph theory and the analysis of complex networks](#)*" Chaos, (*in press*).
+[Preprint](https://doi.org/10.48550/arXiv.2307.02449).

 &nbsp;
 ## 2. What will you find here

 This repository is the entry point for interested users of "*Stimulus-Response Network Analysis (SRNA)* and its corresponding Python library *[SiReNetA](https://github.com/mb-BCA/SiReNetA)* .
-So far, there is no official documentation for neither the analysis tools nor the library exist, but here we provide a set of tutorials and examples––in the form of Jupyter notebooks––to help interested users walk through the basics and specific examples.
+So far, there is no official documentation for neither the analysis tools nor the library, but here we provide a set of tutorials and examples––in the form of Jupyter notebooks––to help interested users walk through the basics and specific examples.

 #### Tutorial notebooks